2025 Field Season Overview

 US Forest Service – Great American Outdoors Act

-Mount Shavano
+Mt.
+Shavano

 CFI’s Sustainable Trails inventory in 2012 gave the Shavano summit trail an “F” grade and noted significant problems regarding overly steep grades, proximity to a creek that floods annually in early season, extensive erosion, and a proliferation of trail braids on the ill-defined approach to the summit.
 The trail has deteriorated in the years since due to erosion from spring snowmelt and summer thunderstorms, the boots of roughly 7,000-10,000 annual hikers, and substantial blowdown of beetle-killed timber.
 Today Shavano has the worst-rated 14er summit route in the state.

 Work improving this designated trail could not occur previously despite its high priority because it crossed three private mining claims, including one parcel that contains the mountain’s summit.
 The USFS spent many years unsuccessfully trying to obtain these parcels through land exchanges before CFI stepped up in 2016 to raise $50,000 from private sources and purchase the parcels.
 In 2022, CFI kicked off the first season of new trail construction on this high priority peak.
-This project will reconstruct two bypass sections of trail totaling 3 miles (one on the upper mountain, one on the lower mountain), perform 1.5 miles of heavy reconstruction in three sections of the existing route (near the Colorado Trail, between the two reroutes, and on the ridge traverse from the summit to Tabeguache Peak), and will close/stabilize/restore 2.5 miles of the current route that will be bypassed.
-CFI predicts this project will be the longest duration, most expensive, and most technically challenging trail construction project to date.
+This project will reconstruct two bypass sections of trail totaling three miles (one on the upper mountain, one on the lower mountain), perform 1.5 miles of heavy reconstruction in three sections of the existing route (near the Colorado Trail, between the two reroutes, and on the ridge traverse from the summit to Tabeguache Peak), and will close/stabilize/restore 2.5 miles of the current route that will be bypassed.
+CFI predicts this project will be its longest, most expensive, and most technically challenging trail construction project to date.

 Thank you to the following groups for funding this project: